Pedal Assist Systems

 There are many methods for sensing the force that a rider is putting into the system.
 These are typically lumped all in the same name of 'torque sensors', but strictly speaking most of these aren't actually measuring torque directly.

 Spindle TorqueIn these sensors, the torque is measured across the bottom bracket spindle.
 The torque can be sensed with strain gauges and a slipring to couple power to the spinning sensor, it can be measured optically by the alignment of disks on either side of the spindle, or it can be measured with magnetostrictive technology, such as the early to market THUN torque sensors.
 The downside with measuring spindle torque is that it only senses the force that the rider applies with the left pedal crank, as the right pedal effort goes directly to the chainring without passing through the spindle.
-As a result, some extra care is required in the electronics compensate for the lack of a left side pedal signal.
+As a result, some extra care is required in the electronics to compensate for the lack of a right side pedal signal.

 Chainring TorqueThe most accurate location to sense human power is on the front chainring mount itself, since this has the combined net torque from both the left and right pedals before any mechanical losses and is a direct measure of the mechanical torque into the system.
 The challenge is that this is a rotating reference frame and so a wireless coupling is required.
 Certain ebike torque sensors like the ERider and Sempu TMM4 products operate this way and have a separate mount for the chainring spider that is independent of the right crank, with a wireless bridge inside the bottom bracket housing to couple power to the rotating spindle.
 Most commercial power meters used by competitive cyclists operate on a similar principle but tend to use a battery on the crank for powering the force sensing circuitry with a wireless data link to a display. .